zestydevy/dinosaur-planet/docs/Overview.md

 The `src` directory contains all of the decompiled C implementation files (`.c` files).
 Each file (excluding DLL code) is mapped from a specific address range in the base ROM via splat.
 These files are generally stubbed out by splat when a new address range is marked as C code and contain `GLOBAL_ASM` pragmas that include the original assembly code (in order) for each function in the file.
 When a function is fully decompiled and matching, the `GLOBAL_ASM` pragma is removed.

 #### DLLs
-The `src/dlls` directory is special, Dinosaur Planet uses a unique DLL system.
+The `src/dlls` directory is special.
+Dinosaur Planet uses a unique DLL system.
 Each directory under `dlls` is named after the DLL number it is for.
 Inside each DLL directory is a single C file for the full implementation of that DLL and an `exports.s` file which defines the exports table for that DLL ([see the full DLL documentation for more information](./DLLs.md)).

 Additionally, the `dlls` directory currently contains a special linker script for just DLL code.

 ### include
-The `include` directory contains all of the C header files (`.h`) for the project as well as shared assembly files that are meant to be included in a `.s` file.
+The `include` directory contains all of the C header files (`.h`) for the project as well as shared assembly files (`.inc`) that are meant to be included in a `.s` file.

 #### libultra
 Headers related to libultra are currently split into three directories: `PR`, `libultra`, and `libc`.